themanaworld/policies/policies/privacy-policy.md

 our terms of use.

-Do note that some services like repositories, wikis and forums may collect data subject to the DMCA under an irrevocable license terms, such as the GNU General Public License version 2 or later.
+Do note that some services like repositories, wikis and forums may collect data subject to irrevocable license terms, such as the GNU General Public License version 2 or later.
 This Privacy Policy does not supersede nor prevail over the license terms, except when required by law.

 ### Information that TMW Forums collect

 To create an account, you need to provide a username, email, and password (which will be stored in a hashed form).
-The forum uses standard TLS to protect your information from Man In The Middle (MITM) attacks.
+The forum uses standard TLS to protect your information from Man In The Middle (MITM) attacks, and implements Perfect Forward Secrecy to protect past sessions against private key compromises.

 Creating an account will prompt the creation of defaults and storing of further personal data automatically, such as registration date and IP, logs on the actions performed within the forums, language, forum theme, timezone, date format, posting preferences, display options and team memberships.
-They are stored to provide you functionality, to improve and personalize user experience, to communicate with you, and to find and prevent fraud.
+They are stored to provide you functionality, to improve and personalize user experience, to communicate with you, and to find and prevent abuse.

 When registering or posting to our forums, we may share your username, email and/or IP address with privacy-respecting third-parties in order to protect our website